How long does a house extension take?

 Bathroom drawings and specifications.

-Bespoke joinery
+Bespoke joinery or storage

 Glazing and Roof light Schedules

-Door schedules.
+Door schedules

 Wall, Floor, Ceiling and Roof Build-ups